mkhira2/movie-database-react/README.md

 This app was built in an effort to become more familiar with ReactJS

-## ToDo

-* Still need to work on the mobile styling
-* Would like to make the images on the home page cleaner and links to thier specific pages

 ## Built With

 * [React](https://github.com/facebookincubator/create-react-app) - Front-End web application framework